mlabarre/crypto-dashboard/README.md

 This project helps me manage my cryptocurrency transactions a little more efficiently.

 I developed it in less than a week for my personal needs and the code certainly shows :)
+I have since enhanced it with other features.

 It's really an unpretentious tool but if it can help others....